 Treatment at EDCMT is provided at 3 levels of care: Outpatient (OP) care, Intensive Outpatient (IOP) program, and through a Partial Hospitalization Program (PHP) a day treatment program.
 Treatment is tailored as far as possible to allow continued participation in school and work.
 A typical schedule involves lunchtime meal supports, process groups, and individual/ family and nutrition counseling throughout the week.
 Appointments are spread throughout the week to provide regular support.
 Transitions to higher or lower levels of care are facilitated collaboratively with clients.
 Below is a list of the programming available through EDCMT.
-For patients in PHP, attendance is required between 8am and 7pm, Monday through Thursday and 8am and 4pm, Fridays.
+For patients in PHP, attendance is required between 8am and 7pm, Monday through Thursday and 8am and 3pm, Fridays.

 Individual sessions are 50 minutes in length and depending on the patient, may be from one to three individual meetings per week.

 A major aspect of finding comfort with food and freeing oneself from an abusive or destructive relationship with eating is establishing a relationship with a nutrition counselor, also known as a Registered Dietitian (RD).
 Where psychotherapy helps to uncover the drives that hold the eating disorder in place; a nutritionist’s role is to help you figure out a relationship with food (moving beyond “safe foods” and negotiating “forbidden foods”).
 This is the path towards intuitive eating; eating according to being attuned to appetite, rather than what you think you ought to eat based on how much you ate earlier on or how much or how little you worked out.
 This is not about learning to eat “healthy,” it is about the dynamics of eating of which health, both psychic and physical, are the aim.

 Meal support is a time and place to be understood and supported while allowing the body to be nourished.
 It is designed to address eating challenges as well as providing easy socialization.